-We launched in January 2017, and plan to install one new poster each week for a year.
-You can keep up with our progress on this site, or on Instagram.
+We launched in January 2017, installed at least one new poster each week for a year.
+As the campaign continues to evolve, you can keep up with our progress on this site, or on Instagram.

-New posters will pop up across New York City, primarily on the outside of payphone kiosks.
+New posters will pop up across New York City, primarily on the outside of payphones.